StephanThierry/nodejs4synologynas/README.md

 **However...**
 ...this approach might not always work.
 So there is an alternative solution which was provided to me by Stephen Hamilton (https://github.com/pieshop)

-Instead of using one script to take care of both stop and start - and relying on the Linux automation of the `rc.d` folder it's possible to use the Synology "Control Panel -> Task Scheduler"
+Instead of using one script to take care of both stop and start - and relying on the Linux automation of the `rc.d` folder it's possible to use the Synology "Control Panel -> Task Scheduler" (Both scripts mentioned are in the `/scripts/autorun` folder of the repo)

 1. Create the script `nodeserverstart.sh` below and place it in a folder for example: `/volume1/server/autorun/`